Travis d'Arnaud Preview, Player Props: Braves vs. Giants

 Travis d'Arnaud At The Plate

-- He has scored in 20 games this season (37.7%), including multiple runs in three games.
+- He has scored in 37.0% of his games this year, with two or more runs scored in 5.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.